Finite Element Analysis Toolbox

 Boundary coefficients are specified as 1 x n_dvar cell arrays in the bdr.d/n fields, where the entry for each boundary is a n_bc_groups x n_bdr nested cell array containing the coefficients (n_bc_groups is 1, except for special element types such as Hermite basis functions where n_bc_groups > 1 are used to prescribe conditions on degrees of freedom corresponding to derivatives).
 The coefficient entries can be specified either as constant numeric values, or string expressions which will be evaluated during the simulation.
 A simplified syntax is also supported where d/n are given as cell arrays of size n_dvar x n_bdr (but does not support boundary groups).
 The Dirichlet boundary conditions are prescribed to a matrix and right hand side/load vector with the function bdrsetd, while a vector of Neumann flux contributions are computed by the function bdrneu.

-The 1 x n_dvar bdrm numeric arrays specifies boundary condition mappings for each dependent variable.
-In a bdrm array (size 5+n_sdim, n_bdof) the first row gives the cell number, followed by edge/face, boundary, global and local degree of freedom numbers, and local coordinates on edges/faces.
+In bdrm boundary condition mappings for each dependent variable is specified as a 1 x n_dvar cell array.
+In a bdrm array entry (size 5 + n_sdim x n_bdof) the first row gives the cell number, followed by edge/face, boundary, global and local degree of freedom numbers, and local coordinates on edges/faces.

 The d and n fields must be prescribed by the user or derived from the physics modes with a call to parsephys, the bdrm field is automatically created when parseprob calls the mapdofbdr function.
 Moreover, if the default solvers solvestat and solvetime detects nonlinear Neumann boundary conditions they will attempt to linearize them by moving terms involving linear forms from the explicit right hand side to the implicit matrix (a boundary contribution to eqn.a instead of eqn.f).